pimutils/vdirsyncer/docs/problems.rst

     sudo apt-get install libxml2 libxslt1.1 zlib1g python

-Then you have several options:
+Then you have several options.
+The following text applies for most Python software by the way.

 The dirty, easy way
 ~~~~~~~~~~~~~~~~~~~

 The easiest way to install vdirsyncer at this point would be to run::

-    pip install --user vdirsyncer
+    pip install --user --ignore-installed vdirsyncer

+- ``--user`` is to install without root rights (into your home directory)
+- ``--ignore-installed`` is to work around Debian's potentially broken packages
+  (see :ref:`debian-urllib3`).

 This method has a major flaw though: Pip doesn't keep track of the files it
 installs.
 Vdirsyncer's files would be located somewhere in